Wilkey-IR/iRE_helper/README.md

 Exporting Multiple assests as single assest  GLB files for use in populating a Library of props

+having the Add on update in blender via this git

 Im open to Suggestion from the team